 - Engineer fire safety This class is unrestricted in the field of fire safety engineering and includes alternative solutions.
 Fire safety engineering is the application of engineering principles, rules and expert judgement based on a scientific appreciation of fire and its effects, and of the reaction and behaviour of people in the event of fire.

 - Engineer building services This class is unrestricted in the field of building services and includes alternative solutions.
 Building services may include mechanical building services, hydraulic building services, electrical building services, fire safety systems, building acoustics and energy management in buildings.

 - Engineer civil This class is unrestricted in the field of civil engineering and includes alternative solutions.
 Civil engineering may include civil, structural, geotechnical and environmental engineering.

-For an engineer to be licensed in Tasmania they must have a degree for the relevant engineer sub-class and satisfy the relevant experience requirement, or be listed on the National Engineers Register or recognised by Engineers Australia as a chartered professional engineer
+For an engineer to be licensed in Tasmania they must have a degree for the relevant engineer sub-class and satisfy the relevant experience requirement, or be listed on the National Engineers Register (external link) or recognised by Engineers Australia (external link) as a chartered professional engineer

 - Read the information on this licence page so you know what to do and what documents to provide